mozilla/learning-networks/clubs/comms_template/content.md

 **Examples of names WITHOUT Mozilla Clubs:** Ikaros, Coders Paradise, Community Tech Club, Indigenous Code, Active Minds.

-**OKAY**
+>**OKAY**
-- Join our Mozilla Club Rio!
+>- Join our Mozilla Club Rio!
 We are a Mozilla Club in the city of Rio de Janeiro, Brazil.
-- This is the website for the Mozilla Club for the Chicago Librarians.
+>- This is the website for the Mozilla Club for the Chicago Librarians.

-**NOT OKAY**
+>**NOT OKAY**
-- Join Mozilla Clubs!
+>- Join Mozilla Clubs!
-- This is the website for Mozilla Rio.
+>- This is the website for Mozilla Rio.
-- Welcome to the Mozilla Rio Club.
+>- Welcome to the Mozilla Rio Club.

 ### Create your own Logo